unyt-org/uix/docs/manual/01 Getting Started.md

 ### Run UIX applications locally

-Per default, UIX apps run on `http://localhost:80`.
+UIX applications run on `http://localhost:80` by default.
-If port 80 is already in use, UIX automatically finds a free port.
+If the port 80 on the host system is already in use, UIX will automatically select a free port.

-You can also specify a custom port with the `--port` argument if this port is not available on your system or if you want to run multiple UIX simultaneously.
+With the `--port` argument, the UIX CLI lets you specify a custom port on which to start the UIX application.
+This can be useful if you plan to run multiple UIX instances in parallel.

 > [!WARNING]
 > Keep in mind that the cookies are the same for all localhost apps, regardless of the port.